larafade/Pore-estimation/README.md

-# Pore-estimation
+# Pore Estimation

 This code was developed to estimate porosity levels in light microscopy images using machine learning.
-The first step is to crop the images so that the size of the images is universal (512 x 512 px).
-Afterwards, the mask of the pores as images was generated usign the annotation file output from CVAT.ai.
-Afterwards the training and testing datasets are defined accordingly.
-The deep learning model is then implemented using U-Net as the CNN architecture.

 Input Image | Predicted Mask